 10) We reserve the right to refuse transfer for any animal welfare or legally based reason

 11) We only work with quality genetic breeding stock and seek every opportunity to reduce or eliminate inbreeding.
 We aim to maximize genetic diversity within the species and subspecies we manage

-12) We work with uncommon and difficult to obtain species. we refuse to breed species that are overrepresented in the reptile community/market
+12) We work with uncommon and difficult to obtain species. we refuse to breed species that are overrepresented in captive populations

 13) Many living creatures carry Salmonella including reptiles (Blue Tongue Skinks).
 Wash your hands after handling your reptile(s) and ensure young children do the same.